google/sbsim/docs/contributing.md

 We are using [`pyink`](https://github.com/google/pyink) to format Python code according to
 [Google Python Style Guidelines](https://google.github.io/styleguide/pyguide.html).
-The formatter will automatically update files inplace.
+The formatter will automatically update files in place.

 The formatter will run automatically as a pre-commit hook (see "Pre-commit Hooks" section below for more information and setup instructions).